 Active Military Duty

 Tenants who are active service members are protected by law.
-When they are called for active duty, they have a justifiable reason for breaking the agreement.
+When they are called for active duty, they have a justifiable reason for breaking the lease.
 This begins on the day they start active duty and ends between 30 to 90 days after their discharge date.

 They must provide their landlord with a copy of the notice of deployment or proof of deployment signed by a commanding officer.